open source · MIT license

 OpenSERP Cloud

-• Managed API endpoint — no infra to run
+• Managed API endpoint, no infrastructure to run

 • Official hosted path built on OpenSERP OSS